CB750-Rider/pinewood/README.md

 This is a convenience application for developers.
 It simulates the timers so that the Race Manager application can run and be tested.
 The simulation should be called before running the Race Manager.

-5. Add the ability to add championship heats.
-6. Add a web interface for scout families to see their progress.
-7. Convert the applications to a web interface.